CypherPotato/joby.net/readme.md

 # joby

-Joby is a simple utility for scheduling recurring tasks in your application without having to worry about settings things the right way.
+Joby is a simple utility for scheduling recurring tasks in your application without having to worry about setting things the right way.
 These jobs run on separate threads that already have all the necessary properties to have your background task running.

 See how complicated and hard it is to create a Job with joby: